 Linda is teaching general music grades 1 through 6 at three schools in the La Grange (IL) school district.

-Mark is married to Carla Campbell (see above), and has enjoyed a career as drummer and backing vocalist for international acts such as Dave Mason, Three Dog Night, and Aretha Franklin.
+Mark has enjoyed a career as drummer and background vocalist for international acts such as Dave Mason and Three Dog Night.
+He currently lives in Chicago and is a freelance drummer/percussionist.

 Allen Otte (MM 1977)